 Georgia Tech addresses issues of sustainability in transportation through numerous channels.
 Research focuses on alternative fuels, fuel efficiency, transportation usage, policy and planning, and transportation infrastructure.

-Electric vehicle drivers can plug in at work via special permits and multiple EV charging locations — learn more from Parking and Transportation.
+Electric vehicle drivers can plug in at work via multiple Level 2 EV charging locations.
+Georgia Tech is home to more Level 2 chargers than any other university in the southeast.
+Learn more from Parking and Transportation.

 The Institute's efforts resulted in the U.S. Environmental Protection Agency selecting Georgia Tech as one of the “Best Places for Commuters.”
-In 2012, the Leage of American Cyclists designated Georgia Tech as a Silver-level university, making it the easternmost school to earn that honor.
-Parking and Transportation Services also maintains mass transit options on campus including a fleet of natural gas-powered buses, which carry more than 2.5 million riders across campus each year.
+In 2012, the League of American Cyclists designated Georgia Tech as a Silver-level university, making it the easternmost school to earn that honor.
+Parking and Transportation Services won the PACE Award from the Midtown Alliance in 2013 for its clean community initiatives.
+It also earned the Innovation award at the Georgia Transit Association's 2014 conference for the NextBuzz transit system, which uses technology to improve headways and reduce bus bunching.